JoseArias31/React/README.md

 or
 componets.JSX in case I want to use JS and React mixed.

+**To open the website and see the development, in the terminal enter:

+**cd and enter the folder we just created. npm start;

+**I strongly recommend to open the folder we just created before starting.

 **import React from "react"; > This is only if with work with multiple tools, but if it is for only Components, it is not necesary in each .js file.

+**This is to make blank our website=
+**To start adding this content to our new Website, we need to remove "setupTest.js, reportWebVitals.js, App.test.js" from React.

+**From index.js we should delete "import reportWebVitals from './reportWebVitals' and reportWebVitals();

+**At App.js we will keep the <div ClassName="App"> </div> **And delete everything inside this Div.

+**At App.css we will delete everything inside not the file.
+** On the App.css we can delete the styles.

 > Lets start with the first functional container: